nitad54448/yappari-5-1/README.md

 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.

 #### DRT active datasets ####
 This performs a calculation of Distribution of Relaxation Times for one or more datasets.
 The method used is constrained non-negative linear regression with a Tikhonov parameter.
-The procedure used was described and coded by [Christian Altenbach](https://sites.google.com/site/altenbach/Home) which developed it for EPR spectrocopy [programs](https://sites.google.com/site/altenbach/labview-programs/epr-programs/long-distances).
-This method is very fast and therefore it is possible to search an optimal regularization parameter, see below and the description of [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page.
+The procedure used was implemented by [Christian Altenbach](https://sites.google.com/site/altenbach/Home) for for EPR spectrocopy.
+This [method](https://sites.google.com/site/altenbach/labview-programs/epr-programs/long-distances/ld-algorithms) is very fast and therefore it is possible to search an optimal regularization parameter, see below and the description of [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page.

 Only the values of imaginary part of the impedance are taken into calculations.
 Data should be acquired with log spacing.
 For the fit, the optimal regularization parameter is decided by the user (there is no universal value for this, it can be estimated with a procedure known as L-curve).
 If the Tikhonov parameter, noted Lambda in this program, is too small some spurious peaks will appear while a parameter too large will just squash the information.